Last Updated: March 2026

 Ideation

-We underwent Body Storming,Crazy 8s and Worst Possible Ideas in our ideation process which allowed us to further empathise with our demographic, and generate a large amount of concepts that helped us narrow our scope for creating our final concept.
+We underwent Body Storming,Crazy 8s and Worst Possible Ideas in our ideation process which allowed us to enter the solution-thinking phase of our process.

 Body Storming